-I'm a qualitative researcher, and for several years, I conducted qualitative research at a Hispanic Serving Institution (HSI) in McAllen, Texas.
+For several years, I worked as a qualitative research at a Hispanic Serving Institution (HSI) in McAllen, Texas.
 During this time, my attachment to qualitative approaches grew stronger.
 Furthermore, I noticed the importance of it in rhet-comp and post-secondary education more generally.
 In Becoming Hispanic-Serving Institutions, Gina Ann Garcia claims, “the entire system of higher education is stratified by race.”
 And I believe it.

 I don't mean to undermine the ways in which specific HSIs construct their own movidas (as Luis Urrieta Jr. might call it).
 However, it's difficult to overcome whiteness when external entities set metrics to assess institutional effectiveness.
 For example, should HSIs keep track of bilingual and multilingual presence at the institution so as to have data to make decisions on language matters?
 At the moment, I have not seen an institution that offers this specific metric.
 If they did have that information and realized more than half the students speak languages other than/or in addition to English, would institutional change transpire?

 While they seem less prevalent in statewide institutional research that feeds into accreditation and other institutional measures, qualitative approaches engage and capture practices that go beyond external metrics.
 It's a way to center students, instructors, and administrators at these institutions.
 Mel Michelle Lewis writes:

 My feminist qualitative inquiry methodology engages experience as evidence, the evidence of felt intuition, witnessing, testifying, and testimonio, and theory in the flesh.
 I do not seek verifiable or replicable "proof."